GuignardLab/edist-temptative/README.md

   * `edist.ted.ted_backtrace_matrix(x_nodes, x_adj, y_nodes, delta)` for the
     same, but returning a probability distribution over all pairings between elements of `x` and `y`.
+* The set edit distance (SetED; unpublished, but using the Hungarian algorithm of [Kuhn, 1955][Kuh1955] at its core):
+  * `edist.seted.standard_seted(x, y)` for set edit distance computation between the sets `x` and `y`, which are both given as lists for convenience.
+The cost for replacements, deletions, and insertions is fixed to 1.
+  * `edist.seted.standard_seted_backtrace(x, y)` for backtracing for the set edit distance.
+  * `edist.seted.seted(x, y, delta)` for set edit distance computation with a custom element distance function `delta`.
+  * `edist.seted.seted_backtrace(x, y, delta)` for backtracing for the set edit distance with a custom element distance function `delta`.

 Additionally, this library contains a few helper modules, namely: